A building is not a place to be; it is a way to be.“ Frank Lloyd Wright

 “Whether people are fully conscious of this or not, they actually derive countenance and sustenance from the ‘atmosphere’ of the things they live in or with.
 They are rooted in them just as a plant is in the soil in which it is planted.”
 FLW

 Wright believed in looking carefully at nature.
 He used geometric and natural patterns in design of textiles, stained glass windows, tapestries, and carpets.
 Research and find three different pattern designs by FL Wright.
 Imagine what inspired them.
 Draw them.
+Look at some of the many stained glass windows he designed.
 Then use one set of organized images to structure a stained glass window!
-Use one set for a tapestry pattern.
-Use the third convention to imagine a carpet.
+Discover how he used the same patterns for textile designs.
+Create your own tapestry pattern.
+Use the third convention to imagine a carpet and see how he used circles, squares, rectangles and triangles to create beautiful carpets.
 Use water color, acetate, tissue paper, colored pencils to color in individual pieces.
 Become a prairie pattern observer and creator!

 Activity 2 – Prairie Interiors: Prospect & Refuge